 Ellison Bay Bluff

 Take a walk down the wooden stairs and enjoy the view from the observation deck or take advantage of the wooden catwalk that extends over the edge of the bluff.
 See the shoreline below and the limestone cliffs from a new perspective.
-Another great location to catch a sunset.

 It's responsible for the limestone rock that lies under the Door County soil as well as the picturesque shoreline views of Green Bay and Lake Michigan found in many of our state and county parks.